 Acknowledging Tragedies and Building Supportive Communities

-The tragic murder of George Floyd in May reflects the painful reality that many black students and other students of color live in every day.
+The tragic murder of George Floyd last May and the recent murder of Daunte Wright reflects the painful reality that many black students and other students of color live in every day.
 Fear.
 Segregation.
 Injustices.
 Racism.
 Ignorance.
 Inequality.
 Silence.
 Understanding the meaning behind terms and statements like ‘Black Lives Matter’ and ‘white privilege’ and recognizing tragedies when they happen is vital to connecting with ALL of your students.
 The same is true for all employers in connecting with Black employees (regardless of the industry).

 Purposeful, empathetic messaging and language are crucial in showing your support as a school community and for building lasting, authentic relationships.
 When racial tragedy strikes anywhere in our nation, silence is not an option; engaging and listening with healing intent is essential.
 When schools avoid discussions surrounding racism and traumatizing events, it communicates ignorance of the systematic issues at hand.
 Students within marginalized communities may feel disconnected, angered, frustrated and ignored.In order to create an environment that welcomes all students, schools must acknowledge every student, their assets and their struggles.
 Right now, schools have the opportunity to create that space online or in-person.